dszakallas/concurrency-series/part_1_basics/readme.md

 Let's say we have more of these mutexes or any arbitrary I/O device that can be polled.
 We can invert control-flow by assigning handlers to be called when the resource is ready.
-If we periodically check the resources in the loop, and execute the associated handlers on completion, we created what is called an *event loop*.
+If we periodically check the resources in the loop and execute the associated handlers on completion, we created what is called an *event loop*.